So you’ve decided you want to be a life coach, which is awesome!

 This means a big frowny-face at those programs offering to certify you entirely online in only a matter of weeks.

 The best life coaching schools will have weekends or special weeks where you come together in person with your coaching cohort, and in-between they will offer distance learning and virtual support as you process the big learning weekends.

 So again, avoid schools that are offering to certify you for a few hundred dollars over a few days.
 It’s a big skill, and a lot to learn!
 You have compile a certain amount of practice hours and pass a written and oral exam before you can say you are a Certified Professional Coach.
 The best coaching schools will shepherd you through the entire process, making sure you have enough hours and support.

-Finally: Each coaching school teaches the same fundamental skills, but they all have their own flavor and approach…which varies widely.
+Finally: Each coaching school teaches the same fundamental skills for certification, but they all have their own flavor and approach…which varies widely.

 It’s good to research a couple of programs and schools, and either talk to an admissions officer from each or attend one of their free open evenings, so you can experience their approach to coaching and make sure it fits with YOUR personality and style…and budget :).

 (True story: Coaching certification is expensive, on average $10,000+)